670 Class Syllabus

 etc

-Deadlines: Assignments are due at the end of each class/lab period unless otherwise noted by the instructor or according to the syllabus.
+Deadlines: Assignments are due at the end of each class/lab period unless otherwise noted by the instructor.
 Posting to the class blog will constitute handing in an assignment.
-Points will be deducted from your Class Participation and Deadline (CPD) Grade for late work.
+Points will be deducted for assignments turned in after the deadline.
+The grade for a late assignment will be dropped one letter grade.

 Photographs should portray people, scenes and actions as they are in real life.
 With the exception of basic editing and color correction, no photographs, scenes or interviews may be staged, directed, falsified, coerced, or otherwise manipulated.